Benign Prostatic Hypertrophy Workup

 Ultrasonography

-Ultrasonography (abdominal, renal, transrectal) and intravenous urography are useful for helping determine bladder and prostate size and the degree of hydronephrosis (if any) in patients with urinary retention or signs of renal insufficiency.
+Ultrasonography (abdominal, renal, transrectal) and intravenous urography are useful for helping determine bladder and prostate size and the degree of hydronephrosis (if any) in patients with urinary retention or signs of kidney insufficiency.
 Generally, they are not indicated for the initial evaluation of uncomplicated LUTS.

 Other imaging studies, such as CT scanning and MRI, have no role in the evaluation and treatment of uncomplicated BPH.